Less is More: Rethinking Few-Shot Learning and Recurrent Neural Nets: AEP Perspective on Sample Complexity and Generalization Error

-\textit{Remark 1.} Theorem~\ref{Theorem 3} is a specific case of theorem~\ref{Theorem 4}, since in our setting, in the absence of noise { $I(X;Y)=H(Y)$}.\\ \textit{Remark 2.} The theorems and their proofs can be generalized to the continuous case with $A^n_\epsilon(p_X)$ and differential entropy $h(p_X)$.\\ \textit{Remark 3.} It is often possible to assume that $\mathcal{X}$ and $\mathcal{Y}$ are discrete alphabets as a result of quantization of real values, and therefore we can discuss discrete entropy.\\ \textit{Remark 4.} The size of the typical set is exponential by $n$.
-Therefore, one could claim the size of a typical training set is still large relative to standard training sets that represent the entire probability distribution.
-However, it is known that data compression and source coding are based on the AEP.
-And though the size of the typical set is exponential by $n$, compression algorithms, such as JPEG \citep{Wallace:1991}, can compress an image by a factor of 10.
+The size of the typical set is exponential by $n$, and therefore could be relatively large.
+Consequently, it could be argued that the above results are not necessarily of great practical significance for improving sample efficiency.
+Nevertheless, it is important to keep in mind that the AEP property is widely employed in many other applications and enables significantly decreased complexity, such as in data compression and source coding.
+Although the size of the typical set is exponential by $n$, compression algorithms, such as JPEG \citep{Wallace:1991}, are able to compress an image by a factor of 10.
 In the noiseless case, there are $2^{n\log_2 r}$ possible output sequences, where $r=|\mathcal{Y}|$.
-Using the AEP it should be possible to train with significantly less examples, because we only try to generalize over $2^{n H(Y)}$ possible output sequences. \\ \textit{Remark 5}: \citet{Irani:2011} postulate that patches of the same images are internally repeated, but unlikely to be found in other images.
-This notion might appear as a contradiction to the proposed analysis.
-However, note that although the probability of finding a sequence that belongs to $A^n_\epsilon$ is close to one, the probability of finding a specific sequence in the typical set is very small.
+The AEP allows us to train with significantly less examples, because we only try to generalize over $2^{n H(Y)}$ possible sequences.

+The IB framework \citep{Tishby:2015,shwartz:2017,shwartz:2018} aims to optimize a representation by maximizing the mutual information between the input to a representation layer, while compressing the input.
+Intuitively, attempting to extract from the input only information relevant to the target.
+Our results, provide an alternative point of view for high dimensional data, describing the relationships between the sample complexity, the empirical risk, and the generalization error, depending on the input-output mutual information, yet independent of the underlying representation captured by the learner.